30 November 2021 (updated: 25 July 2024)

 • Learn more about Capsule, an American ePharmacy startup enabling meds delivery, featured in our article about top grossing NYC startups.

-Mental health apps
+Mental health apps for addressing mental health issues

-We can definitely divide mental health apps between the ones for self-management, and the ones that aim at streamlining specialist and patient communication.
-The first type very often utilizes the gains of modern psychotherapy like journaling, meditation, breathing exercises.
+We can definitely divide mental health apps between the ones for self-management, and the ones that aim at streamlining specialist and patient communication, addressing various mental health conditions.
+The first type very often utilizes the gains of modern psychotherapy like journaling, meditation, and breathing exercises.
+The other type often completes the psychotherapy process (courses & seminars with mental health professionals) and/or eases out the chores of finding a therapist and booking your visits.

-The crucial element of building a mental health app in 2022 is not to forget about research.
+The crucial element of building a mental health app in 2024 is not to forget about research, as these apps play a significant role in mental health treatment.
 In 2020, we witnessed a flood of mental health apps, but many will not prevail if they are not evidence-based solutions.
-The main focus in developing a mental health app should be mending the gap between patients and mental health professionals, and empowering patients with knowledge and expertise that can be supported by healthcare systems.
+The process of mental health app development involves creating user-friendly and evidence-based solutions to address various mental health issues.
+The main focus in developing a mental health app should be mending the gap between patients and mental health professionals, and empowering patients with knowledge and expertise that healthcare systems can support.
+Developing a mental health startup idea requires thorough research and a solid strategy to succeed in the competitive market.

 Health tracking apps

 Indeed, there are many movement and physical activity trackers available for the public.
-But these apps sometimes lack a unified purpose to make them attractive in the long-term for consumers and for doctors who may prescribe them as additional or preventive treatment.
+However, these apps sometimes lack a unified purpose to make them attractive in the long-term for consumers and for doctors who may prescribe them as additional or preventive treatment.

-There is room to grow and markets to penetrate
+There is room to grow and markets to penetrate with new health app ideas

 The strategy phase and a thorough roadmap of your app (even if it’s an MVP) are crucial to establish your market presence.
 You can learn more about what steps to take in our article on how to build healthcare apps: How to Design & Develop a Healthcare App?